Samuel Sewall (congressman): Biography

 After attending Dummer Charity School (now The Governor's Academy), Sewall graduated from Harvard College (A.B.
 1776, A.M.
 1779, honorary LL.D.
 1808) and set up practice as a lawyer in Marblehead.
-He served as a member of the state legislature in 1783, and from 1788-96.
+He served as a member of the state legislature in 1783, and from 1788 to 1796.

-He represented Massachusetts in the U.S. House of Representatives from 1796 to 1800, and from 1800 to 1814 served as a judge of the Massachusetts Supreme Judicial Court, becoming chief justice in 1814.
+He represented Massachusetts in the U.S. House of Representatives from 1796 to 1800, representing the 10th congressional district, and previously ran for the 1st congressional district in 1792.
+While in the House, he was appointed an impeachment manager for the impeachment proceedings against Senator William Blount.
+From 1800 to 1814 served as a judge of the Massachusetts Supreme Judicial Court, becoming chief justice in 1814.
 He died at Wiscasset in Massachusetts' District of Maine while holding a court there.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1801.

 American novelist Louisa May Alcott was Sewall's great niece.
 His younger sister, Dorothy, was Alcott's great-grandmother.
 In 1781, he married Abigail Devereux; they had a family of at least six sons and two daughters.
 Sewall's great-grandfather Samuel Sewall was a judge at the Salem witch trials in colonial Massachusetts, and subsequently Chief Justice of Massachusetts.

 Sewall was elected a member of the American Antiquarian Society on June 1, 1814.
-Sewall died 7 days later on June 8, apparently before he could formally respond, so his disposition regarding membership is unknown.
+Sewall died seven days later on June 8, apparently before he could formally respond, so his disposition regarding membership is unknown.

-In 1814 Fort Sewall in Marblehead, Massachusetts was renamed for him.
+In 1814, Fort Sewall in Marblehead, Massachusetts, was renamed for him.